dotnet/designs/accepted/cross-platform-performance-monitoring.md

 	- Allow the EventListener to pinvoke into the runtime and register itself as a target.
 	- Implement a GC safe buffering mechanism to allow native events to be dispatched to managed code.
 - Plumb payload names for all events through the EventPipe.
-	- This is required to fill in the PayloadNames field of EventWrrittenEventArgs (EventListener support).
+	- This is required to fill in the PayloadNames field of EventWrittenEventArgs (EventListener support).
 	- Right now, EventSource specifies a metadata blob.
 	- CONSIDER: Make EventSource pass a strongly typed object representing the payload fields.
 - Extra Credit: Move the LTTng implementation behind the EventPipe